JasonLocklin/Dissertation/VWM/Methods.md

 ### Data Analysis

 The visual working memory task recorded the exact colour value selected by the participant.
-From this several measures were
+From this, several measures were
-calculated: the probability that the response represented an attempt at selecting the correct target colour ($P_T$), one of the distractor target colours ($P_{NT}$, in the two and three target conditions), or simply represented a random guess ($P_G$), was calculated with the probabilistic model described in @Emrich2012 and @Bays2009 (see figure \ref{fig_Emrich2012}).
+calculated: the probability that the response represented an attempt at selecting the correct colour ($P_T$), one of the non-target colours ($P_{NT}$, in the two and three square conditions), or simply represented a random guess ($P_G$), was calculated with the probabilistic model described in @Emrich2012 and @Bays2009 (see figure \ref{fig_Emrich2012}).

-For each trial, these measures were calculated based on the physical location of the participant's response relative to the true target colours.
+For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square.
 First, a probability that the participant indicated the correct target colour, $P_T$, by the magnitude of the location on a Gaussian distribution centred around the exact target colour.
 If the trial type included more than one initial box, then the probability the response to a non-target, $P_{NT}$, is calculated in the same way.
 Lastly, the probability the patient guessed randomly is based on a flat distribution, but the above distributions were chosen so that this was effectively the remainder (i.e., $P_G = 1 - (P_T + P_{NT})$.
-To compute an estimate of the precision of target responses, the $SD$ of the probability model used to compute the above three components was also recorded.
-This provides a measure of the spatial response precision of those trials where the patient successfully recalls and reports a target colour (i.e., $P_T$ and $P_{NT}$).
+To compute an estimate of the precision of target responses, the
+$SD$ of the probability model used to compute the above three components was also recorded.
+This provides a measure of the spatial response precision of those trials where the patient successfully recalls and reports a target colour (i.e., $P_T$ and
+$P_{NT}$).

 \begin{figure}[p]